Ifena-Xia/paddleocr-htr-ancient-chinese/README.md

 | | | native | 25 | 7 | 0.28 | 306 | wide merged boxes |
 | | | rotate90 | 17 | 17 | 1.00 | 54 | **no omissions, fully vertical** |

 Two findings stand out.
-First, on dense small-character pages (3, 4, 5), `rotate90` is the only strategy that yields vertical columns at all; `legacy1200` and `native` return horizontal stripes spanning the full text block, with median box widths of 500 to 760 px, essentially page-wide.
+First, on dense small-character pages (3, 4, 5), `rotate90` is the only strategy that yields vertical columns at all.
+On pages 3 and 4, `legacy1200` and `native` collapse into essentially page-wide horizontal stripes (median box widths 520 to 763 px); page 5 comes out messier rather than cleanly striped, yet its `legacy1200` and `native` vertical shares stay at or below 0.35 while `rotate90` reaches 1.0.
 Second, **native resolution alone barely moves the needle**: on pages 1, 3, and 4 the native results almost match legacy1200, and on page 5 they are marginally worse.
 The resolution-starvation hypothesis behind v5's design is therefore at most secondary.
 Rotation is the decisive intervention.

 ### Strategy selection guide